metaplex-foundation/developer-hub/src/pages/core-candy-machine/overview.md

 ## Candy Guards

-Now that we understand how Core Candy Machines work, let’s dig into the various ways creators can protect and customise the mint process of their Core Candy Machine.
+Now that we understand how Core Candy Machines work, let’s dig into the various ways creators can protect and customize the mint process of their Core Candy Machine.

 Creators can use what we call “**Guards**” to add various features to their Core Candy Machine.
 The Metaplex Core Candy Machine ships with an additional Solana Program called **Candy Guard** that ships with [**a total of 23 default guards**](/core-candy-machine/guards).
 By using an additional program, it allows advanced developers to fork the default Candy Guard program to create their own custom guards whilst still being able to rely on the main Candy Machine program.